How To Use The Chase Sapphire Reserve® Annual $300 Travel Credit in 2023

 - Car Services (including Buses, Taxis, Lyft and Uber)

 While Chase has a broad definition of travel, the merchant has to correctly code it.
 Certain companies, including Vrbo, usually do not code as travel despite being vacation rental services.
 If that happens, you will not receive the travel credit or be eligible for any bonus Chase Ultimate Rewards points.
-Instead, you will earn 1x points.
+Instead, you will earn 1x points per dollar spent.

 What Purchases Do Not Count Towards The Chase Travel Credit?

-Some travel-related purchases are not eligible for the $300 travel credit or 3x points.
+Some travel-related purchases are not eligible for the $300 travel credit or 3x points per dollar spent.
 Chase says merchants that provide travel-related services are not included.
 Additionally, items falling within the entertainment space (theme park tickets, tourist attractions) do not count as travel when buying directly.

 Here are some purchases you should not expect to code as travel.

 - Theme Park Tickets Purchased Directly (Disney World Parks or Six Flags)